IMED3111 Integrated Medical Systems 1

 - Unit rules

-2. Students must comply with the requirements of the Faculty's Infection Control Guidelines.
+2. Students must comply with the requirements of the Faculty's Infection Control Requirements prior before commencement of year 3, and during enrolment in year 3.

 Approved quota: 240—210 domestic and 30 international; maximum 167 from the Major in Integrated Medical Sciences and Clinical Practice (MJD-IMSCP)